 Deliveries outside the promised timeframes can decrease customer retention rates.
 Inaccurate time windows usually stem from a lack of data on delivery metrics or unexpected delays.

-Regularly monitor delivery metrics, using analytics to refine estimated delivery times.
+Solution: Regularly monitor delivery metrics, using analytics to refine estimated delivery times.
 Improved accuracy in delivery windows increases on-time delivery rates and customer trust.

 Problem #5: High Shipping Costs Due to Multiple Carriers